 The Levinson family's Iranian lawyer, Mohammad Hossein Aghasi, told VOA's Persian service via Skype on Friday that legal dealings with Iran's government were based on the premise Levinson had entered Iran for personal reasons.
 He said Iranian officials had never told him Levinson was a spy.

-The Associated Press and Post reports say Levinson was actually trying to gather intelligence in Iran from Dawud Salahuddin, a man wanted for the murder of an Iranian diplomat in the U.S. in 1980 and has close ties to Iranian leaders.
+But Thursday's reports say Levinson was actually trying to gather intelligence in Iran from Dawud Salahuddin.
+Salahuddin is wanted for the murder of an Iranian diplomat in the U.S. in 1980 and has close ties to Iranian leaders.

 The reports say Levinson's lawyers discovered emails in which a CIA analyst assured Levinson before the trip that he would be reimbursed for his expenses.